-Pearl is the Explorer-in-Chief for Pearl Escapes and is a leading expert on the world's spas, massages and healing, from the five star to the middle of the jungle experiences (her secret passion is full moon healing as that's when she met her last boyfriend on a beach in Clearwater, Florida).
-She's travelled from Beijing to Mexico to try it all and been beaten with Russian branches by a Serbian and been flipped overhead by a half naked Moroccan – all in the interests of research of course.
+Pearl is the Explorer-in-Chief for Pearl Escapes and is a leading expert on the world's spas, massages and healing, from the five star to the middle of the jungle experiences.
+She's travelled from Beijing to Hawaii to try it all and been beaten with Russian branches by a Serbian and been flipped overhead by a half naked Moroccan – all in the interests of research of course.
 She's stayed in palaces and tents, slept in hammocks and four poster beds, in Upper East side New York townhouses and on river boats.

-She has an extremely successful Zumba Fitness practice teaching ages from 4 to 104 and working with people with dementia, multiple sclerosis, depression, heart disease, learning disabilities, recovering from strokes and much, much more.
+She had an extremely successful Zumba Fitness practice teaching ages from 4 to 104 until the end of 2016 including working with people with dementia, multiple sclerosis, depression, heart disease, learning disabilities, recovering from strokes and much, much more.
 She loves working with carers and trained as a life coach, mentor and bereavement counsellor in order to support them, as she was a young carer herself.
-She also trains with Beto Perez, the creator of Zumba and the world's top Zumba Educational Specialists each year.
+She continues to train with Beto Perez, the creator of Zumba and the world's top Zumba Educational Specialists each year.
 And thanks to Zumba she has appeared on GMTV with Lorraine Kelly… in a bikini.
 She also performed in Trafalgar Square TWICE as part of the London 2012 Olympiad.

-Pearl is also a professional writer, having written guidebooks, feature scripts and articles and an enormous website devoted to escapes.
+Pearl is a writer of self help, travel and spa guidebooks and an enormous website devoted to escapes.
 She's been featured in Cosmopolitan, Total Film, Time and Leisure and was even shortlisted for the two top US screenwriting awards open to people outside the US; The Chesterfield Film Writers Project and Academy of Motion Picture Arts & Sciences' Nicholl Fellowship (yes, that's the people who do the Oscars!)
 She also wrote a book about her experience of being a kidney donor to her brother, of which she is extremely proud, as it has really helped other people in that situation.
 Oh, and she's also written a romantic novel about surfing and escapes.

 In her film career she has been a projectionist, cinema manager, critic, executive of the national British Federation of Film Societies, attended the Venice Film Festival, the Cannes Film Festival, walked the red carpet at the Palme d'Or awards before finally deciding to go guerrilla, get a Masters degree in Film and make her own films, including the feature length dance movie starring Brendan Cole "Everything To Dance For."
 (She has met a lot of movie stars and has a few embarrassing stories and she'll tell you about it if you buy her a margarita on the rocks or an espresso martini if it's before 3pm – she needs her sleep.)

 She also worked in the financial industry and was at the top of her field when she decided to quit in the middle of the recession and leave it all behind to focus on Pearl Escapes.
 She was worried about the mortgage, but as she has an Honours degree in Pure Mathematics she hoped she could juggle her finances for long enough to stay afloat.
-Five years later she's still in business and has inspired thousands of people to escape in one way or another.
+Seven years later she has inspired thousands of people to escape in one way or another.

 Wow, that sounds pretty good!
 Of course, although it's all true, I left out a lot of the missteps on the way.
 It's when you read my books you find out about all the heartache, not to mention the physical pain of a lot of the things I've done.